ourcodingclub/ourcodingclub.github.io/_tutorials/model-design.md

 You might wonder why people are recording vole poop.
 This relates to how the data were collected: each plot is 1m^2 and there are 100 points within it.
 When people survey the plots, they drop a pin from each point and then record everything that touches the pin, be it a plant, or vole poop!

-__The non-species records in the species column are a good opportunity for us to practice data manipulation (<a href="https://ourcodingclub.github.io/2017/01/16/piping.html" target="_blank">you can check out our data manipulation tutorial here later</a>).
+__The non-species records in the species column are a good opportunity for us to practice data manipulation ([you can check out our data manipulation tutorial here later](https://ourcodingclub.github.io/2017/01/16/piping.html)).
 We will filter out the records we don't need using the `filter` function from the `dplyr` package.__

 ```r
 # We use ! to say that we want to exclude